dldl/chatbot-platform/README.md

 }
 ```

-Response will be returned immediately.
-Asynchronous responses are not (yet) supported.
+Reply will be returned immediately.
+Asynchronous replies are not (yet) supported.

 ## Provided features